kandl/gooddata-ui/docs/10_vis__dashboard_view.md

 id: dashboard_view_component
 ---

+> **The DashboardView component is in the beta stage.**
+>
+> The component may be changed in future releases, even in a backward incompatible way.

 The **DashboardView component** is a generic component that renders dashboards created and saved by KPI Dashboards.
 It allows you to embed the dashboard natively in React _in view mode_ (similarly to [InsightView](10_vis__insight_view.md) for visualizations).